-Shane Barker thinks that this is the key to closing any kind of sales deal: “Instead of trying to sell your product, think about what the potential customer needs.”
+Shane Barker thinks this is the key to closing any sales deal: “Instead of trying to sell your product, think about what the potential customer needs.”

 “Ask them what they would like.
 Try to figure out what they want.
 People love to talk about themselves, so let them talk more and jump in when you have something useful to say.
 Barker says, “This way, it wouldn’t even look like you’re trying to sell something.”

-Pope says, “This was a great strategy because it was cost-effective, personalized, and showed the value of what G2 does.”
+Pope adds, “This was a great lead nurturing strategy because it was cost-effective, personalized, and showed the value of what G2 does.”

-But for StoryTeller Media + Communications, this value comes in the form of feedback.
+But for StoryTeller Media + Communications, this value comes as feedback.
 As Britt Laeger explains, “When connecting with a lead that has converted or engaged on your website, we find it helpful to give them one or two very relevant pieces of advice or feedback.”